pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

 .. note:: A number of image formats is supported as input for points 3. and 4. above.
 See section :ref:`ImageFiles`.

-Have a look at the :ref:`examples` section to see some pixmap usage "at work".
+Have a look at the :ref:`FAQ` section to see some pixmap usage "at work".

 ============================= ===================================================
 **Method / Attribute**        **Short Description**